matthewmcvickar/oblique-questions-bot/README.md

 I then wrote a script ([bot.js](bot.js)) that reads the JSON file, chooses a question from it at random, and posts the question.

-This script is running on TODO.

 ## Acknowledgements

 I couldn't have created this bot without the help of the following:

 - [Sarah Kuehnle's 'Creating a Twitter bot with Node.js' series](http://ursooperduper.github.io/2014/10/27/twitter-bot-with-node-js-part-1.html)

-- [Darius Kazemi](https://twitter.com/tinysubversions) provided inspiration and personal technical assistance.
+- [Darius Kazemi](https://tinysubversions.com) provided inspiration and personal technical assistance.
 I also referenced his projects [examplebot](https://github.com/dariusk/examplebot) and [grunt-init-twitter-bot](https://github.com/dariusk/grunt-init-twitter-bot) and his posts [How to make a Twitter bot](http://tinysubversions.com/2013/09/how-to-make-a-twitter-bot/) and [Basic Twitter bot etiquette](http://tinysubversions.com/2013/03/basic-twitter-bot-etiquette/).

 - [Hugo van Kemenade](https://github.com/hugovk/)'s [gutengrep](https://github.com/hugovk) project was instrumental in both providing my corpus and tokenizing it into sentences.